crashoverride777/swifty-ads/README.md

 # How to use

 There should be no more errors in your project now and the Helper is ready to be used.
-You can blame google for most of the work here.
+You can blame Google for most of the work here.
+Also bear in mind that the Google banner ads are set up for landscape, if your app is in portrait than you will need to go the the var called googleBannerType and change it from "kGADAdSizeSmartBannerLandscape" to "kGADAdSizeSmartBannerPortrait"

-- To show a supported Banner or Inter Ads simply call these anywhere you like. iAds are always shown by default unless they are not supported.
+- To show a supported Banner or Inter Ad simply call these anywhere you like. iAds are always shown by default unless they are not supported.
 ```
 Ads.loadSupportedBannerAd()
 ```